Emmanuel-god/Deras-Emmanuel-structed-programming/README.md

-Aragon Deras Rodolfo Emmanuel, the course (Structured Programming), in this reposition you can find works, activitis amd pproyects of the course
+Aragon Deras Rodolfo Emmanuel, the course (Structured Programming), in this reposition you can find works, activities and pproyects of the course